Mexico, Missouri

-Mexico, formerly known as New Mexico, is a city in and the county seat of Audrain County, Missouri.
+Mexico, formerly known as New Mexico, is a city in and the county seat of Audrain County, Missouri, United States.
 It is home to the Missouri Military Academy and annually hosts the Miss Missouri Pageant.
 The city's population was 11,469 at the 2020 census.
 The micropolitan statistical area consists of Audrain County.
 It is a part of the Columbia, Missouri metropolitan area.

 History

 Mexico was laid out as "New Mexico" in 1836 and was a major stop for settlers heading to the Republic of Texas (thus the name "New Mexico"), and it became the county seat under its present name in 1837.
 The word "New" was dropped after the Mexican War that saw Texas become a part of the United States.

 There is an apocryphal story about the name.
 When a University of Missouri student, who was questioned on radio, was unable to give an account of her hometown's name, the question was put to L. Mitchell White, then editor and publisher of the Mexico Ledger: "'The first settlers found a wooden sign along the trail.
 It pointed southwest, and on it had been painted Mexico.'"
 To avoid unnecessary labor, the sign was left in place.
 "It was easier to call their town 'Mexico' than to take down the old sign."

 Mexico was incorporated as a town in 1855, was served by the Wabash Railroad in 1858 and by the Alton Railroad in 1872, and was first chartered as a city in 1874.
 The city is in the bluegrass region of Missouri, and was a shipping point for horses and mules.
 Mexico was a onetime major source for the nation's fire brick production, so much so that it adopted the moniker "Fire Brick Capital of the World".
 Bricks produced in Mexico were used in the construction of the NASA rocket launch site in Cape Canaveral.
 The industry fell on hard times and both major refractory plants in the area closed in 2002.
 There is no active quarrying for clay used in fire brick or refractories production in the area.